Dimenhydrinate

 What may interact with Dimenhydrinate?

--MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate
+-MAOIs, such as Carbex, Eldepryl, Marplan, Nardil, and Parnate

--medicines that make you sleepy
+-Medications that make you sleepy

-What should I tell my health care provider before I take Dimenhydrinate?
+What should I tell my health care provider before I take Dimenhydrinate

 They need to know if you have any of these conditions:

--heart disease
+-Heart disease

--liver disease
+-Liver disease

--pain or trouble passing urine
+-Pain or trouble passing urine

--prostate trouble
+-Prostate trouble

--pregnant or trying to get pregnant
+-Pregnant or trying to get pregnant

 What should I watch for while using Dimenhydrinate?

-Tell your doctor or health care professional if your symptoms do not start to get better in 1 or 2 days or if they get worse.
+Tell your care team if your symptoms do not start to get better or if they get worse.

 Your mouth may get dry.
-Chewing sugarless gum or sucking hard candy, and drinking plenty of water may help.
-Contact your doctor if the problem does not go away or is severe.
+Chewing sugarless gum or sucking hard candy and drinking plenty of water may help.
+Contact your care team if the problem does not go away or is severe.

-This medicine may cause dry eyes and blurred vision.
-If you wear contact lenses you may feel some discomfort.
-Lubricating drops may help.
-See your eye doctor if the problem does not go away or is severe.
+This medication may cause dry eyes and blurred vision.
+If you wear contact lenses, you may feel some discomfort.
+Lubricating eye drops may help.
+See your care team if the problem does not go away or is severe.

 Where should I keep my medicine?

-This drug is given in a hospital or clinic and will not be stored at home.
+This medication is given in a hospital or clinic.
+It will not be stored at home.

 SOCIAL